 Exercise 2.2.:

-What are the propositions put forward in the following passage from the "Introduction" of On the Origin of Species ?
+On the Origin of Species ?
 Which ones are based on inductive, which ones on deductive reasoning?
 What auxiliary hypotheses are employed, if any?

 As many more individuals of each species are born than can possibly survive; and as, consequently, there is a frequently recurring struggle for existence, it follows that any being, if it vary however slightly in any manner profitable to itself, under the complex and sometimes varying conditions of life, will have a better chance of surviving and thus be naturally selected.
 From the strong principle of inheritance, any selected variety will tend to propagate its new and modified form.